A checklist of documents that haulage drivers must carry to pass through customs if the UK leaves the EU without a deal on 31 October 2019.

 Goods may be selected for further checks during the crossing and may need to be inspected by customs on arrival in the EU.

-Haulage drivers carrying goods into the EU from the UK will need:
+Haulage drivers carrying goods into the EU from the UK through roll-on roll-off ports or the Channel Tunnel may need:

 - certificate of insurance for the goods carried